Antoni-Czaplicki/SteamVR.HA/README.md

     - Headset status (In use/Standby/Idle)
     - Controllers (is connected, battery level, is charging)
 - Notifications to headset
+- Displaying images (even animated) in headset - via notifications with `imageUrl` / `imagePath` / `imageData`(`base64`)
+- Listening for SteamVR events - button click, switching passthrough and more
-- Vibrating controllers from Home Assistant
+- Triggering controllers vibration from Home Assistant

 ## Getting started